 The communication of the programme will be mainly digital and based on various formats e.g. digital publications, online campaigns, videos or other audio-visual productions.
-The programme website, newsletter and social media channels form a strong system for the digital communication of the programme.
+The programme website, newsletter and social media channels (Facebook, LinkedIn) form a strong system for the digital communication of the programme.
 The programme website is the main entry to inform all target groups on the programme news and open calls.
 It contains all the information in line with Article 36(2) of Interreg Regulation, and the Info corner offers different publications and infographics together with videos and success stories of projects.
 The calendar is also a handy tool for keeping track of changes and upcoming events in scope of the programme.
+Programme website and social media channels will be used on a weekly basis to promote calls for proposals, programme campaigns, events and project results.
 In addition, the Programme will organise key programme events in order to increase the visibility, e.g. launching conferences, events for the celebration of European Cooperation Day, events on different topics, trainings etc.

 In addition, the programme's social media channels bring the programme closer to citizens and will be crucial to build a community among its followers and spread the message of good cross border cooperation among citizens.
 Given the rapid changes in digital marketing, the programme will follow new trends and will adapt to new changes and different platforms to raise the visibility even further.
+In addition, the programme website will be linked to a single website providing access to all available programmes in Croatia in line with Article 46 (b) of CPR - www.strukturnifondovi.hr.